 - understand that promoting pupil attendance is the responsibility of all staff.
-Be curious, aware, vigilant, well-informed and listen to what children and families say about their barriers to accessing education; - assist in ensuring attendance has a high profile and importance within the school; - build on a culture of challenge when addressing persistent illness and absence with parents; - follow up and be relentless with parents when no reason has been provided for an absence; - complete return to school meetings with pupils when required and appropriate to your role; - escalate concerns where required as per the Safeguarding and Child Protection Policy and, - participate fully in training in relation to managing and improving pupil attendance.
+Be compassionately curious, aware, vigilant, well-informed and listen to what children and families say about their barriers to accessing education. - assist in ensuring attendance has a high profile and importance within the school. - build on a culture of compassionate curiosity and challenge when addressing persistent illness and absence with parents. - follow up and avoid delay with parents when no reason has been provided for an absence. - complete return to school meetings with pupils when required and appropriate to your role. - escalate concerns where required as per the Safeguarding and Child Protection Policy and, - participate fully in training in relation to managing and improving pupil attendance.